-Multi-Family investments take a much different approach to marketing the listing for sale than a residential property.
-In the report below I mention some (what I feel) good ways to find the right agent.
+Multifamily investments take a much different approach to marketing the listing for sale than a residential property.
+In the report below I mention some of what I feel are good ways on how to hire the right real estate agent.

 In fact there are 5 main reasons why you should read this report:

 1. To ensure your choice of an agent is the right one.

 2. To reduce the element of risk associated with the decision you have to make.